 Introduction

-The handling and transportation of large loads is one of the critical points in various areas of industry.
-One of the assets used to move large and/or massive products is the overhead crane.
-This equipment provides great ease of use, safety for the workers involved and considerable time savings when carrying out this handling.
-With this in mind, it is possible to conclude that these machines are indispensable in industrial contexts.
+Currently, the handling and transport of large loads is one of the critical issues facing various sectors of industry.
+One of the pieces of equipment used to move large and/or heavy products is the overhead crane.
+In addition, this equipment is easy to use, ensures the safety of the workers involved, and saves a considerable amount of time during handling operations.
+In this regard, it can be concluded that these machines are indispensable in industrial settings.
 [1]

 Cranes can often be seen installed on the roofs of industrial warehouses.
 The main components of this equipment are the girders, the trolley and the hoist or winch and their functions are described below.